A-LinCui/A-LinCui.github.io/content/post/multimodal-review/index.md

 ---

 <div style="text-align:justify; font-size:14px;">
-*Human knowledge is so vast, yet humans themselves are so small.*
+<i>Human knowledge is so vast, yet humans themselves are so small.</i>

 <hr>